Unifying Re-Identification, Attribute Inference, and Data Reconstruction Risks in Differential Privacy: Omitted Proofs

 To show the main result on the unified bounds, we make use of the following elementary lemmas.
-First, due to the properties of the trade-off function $f$, we can push the expectation inside of $f(\cdot)$ by Jensen's inequality: \begin{lemma} Suppose that $f$ is a valid trade-off function according to \cref{def:f-dp}.
-For any random variable $V$ over a measurable set $\sV$, we have:
+First, due to the properties of the trade-off function $f$, we can push the expectation inside of $f(\cdot)$: \begin{lemma} Suppose that $f$ is a valid trade-off function according to \cref{def:f-dp}.
+For any random variable $W$ over $[0, 1]$, we have: